-The process for building our face dataset consists of: detecting names using the open source named entity recognizer of (10), detecting and representing faces (section 3), and then associating those names with faces.
-Initially we use a basic clustering method to assign names to faces (section 4).
+The process for building our face dataset consists of: detecting names using the open source named entity recognizer of (12), detecting and representing faces (section 3), and then associating those names with faces.
+Initially we use a basic clustering method to assign names to faces (first described in our CVPR 2004 paper (7)).
 This produces quite a good clustering.
 However, it ignores important language information that can be used to produce even better results.
 For example, the named entity recognizer occasionally identifies names that do not correspond to actual people (e.g. "U.S. Open").
-In section 5 we show that, by incorporating simple natural language techniques, we can determine the probability of a name being pictured in the corresponding picture and use this information to improve our assignments significantly.
-An attractive byproduct of our system is a natural language module which can be used to analyze text alone.
+In section 5 - and our previous work (8) - we show that by incorporating simple natural language techniques we can determine the probability of a name being pictured in the corresponding picture and use this information to improve our results significantly.
+An attractive byproduct of our system is a natural language module which can be used to analyze text in isolation.
+In this work, we implement two models of context a Naive Bayes model and a Maximum Entopy model and compare their performance.